Nukesor/pueue/Get-started.md

 If you want to follow the output of a running command use `git follow $task_id`.
 To follow stderr, use the `-e` flag.

+### Parallel tasks

+By default pueue only executes a single task at a time.
+This can be changed in the configuration file, but also on-demand during runtime.
+Just use the `parallel` subcommand, e.g. `pueue parallel 3`.
+Now there'll always be up to three tasks running in parallel.

+### Pause, resume and start tasks

+Without any parameters, the `pause` subcommand pauses all running tasks and the daemon itself.
+A pause daemon won't start any new tasks, until it's started again.

+To resume normal operation, just write `pueue start`.
+This will continue all paused tasks and the daemon will continue starting tasks.

+However, you can also pause specific tasks, without affecting the daemon or any other tasks.
+Just add the id of the this task as a parameter, e.g. `pueue pause 1`.
+It can be resumed the same way with the `start` command.

+`start` can also force tasks to be started.
+This will ignore any limitations on parallel tasks and just spawn the process.

 ### Manipulate multiple tasks at once

 Most commands can be executed on multiple tasks at once.